Click here to receive a PDF version.

 Ideas, thoughts and emotions of the mind are represented in the brain by collections of neurons signalling perceptions and decisions about them.
 Ideas in the brain code for possible muscle movements, but before a movement is generated, the brain must decide which movement to make.
 This implies that different ideas compete in some way before we decide upon them and implement them in action.
 All of these brain signals are relayed by neurons that transmit signals with a type of electrical signal called an "action potential" (electrical spike).

 A neuron creates an action potiential by briefly opening small pores in its cellular membrane, thereby admitting sodium ions (i.e. salt).
 The result is a very short burst of electricity inside the neuron.
 The electrical burst quickly travels throughout the cell to the point where the neuron makes contact with its neighbor.
 This point, called a "synapse" works by releasing a small amount of a biochemical, called "neurotransmitter," which diffuses to the neighbor and binds to a chemical receptor (analagous to a taste sensor in the tongue) in the neighbor's cellular membrane.
-The receptor opens a pore which briefly admits some salt to transmit the signal to the neighbor.
+The receptor opens a pore which briefly admits some salt to carry the signal into the neighbor.
 If the neighbor receives enough of these synaptic inputs, it may also generate an action potential.
 Another type of synapse is a direct connection between two neurons which allows them to pass electrical signals directly without the use of neurotransmitters.

 There are only about 20 types of neurotransmitter in the brain but there are millions of possible perceptions and ideas, so the exact identity of the neurotransmitter that relays a signal from one neuron to the next is relatively unimportant.
-The identity of the neurotransmitter cannot tell the neighbor much about the many possible ideas it could represent, although its precise chemical properties are necessary for its ability to relay the signal faithfully.
+The identity of the neurotransmitter cannot tell the neighbor much about the many possible perceptions or ideas it could represent, although its precise chemical properties are necessary for its ability to relay the signal faithfully.
 More important for the eventual interpretation of the signal is which neighbor neurons receive the signal and when.
 Thus the type of neurotransmitter utilized is only a vehicle for an idea and cannot represent much of its content.
-An idea's content is represented more precisely by the millions and millions of interconnected neural circuits that specialize in different types of perception and thought such as color vision or memory or emotion.
+An idea's content is represented more precisely by the billions of interconnected neural circuits that specialize in different types of perception and thought such as color vision or memory or emotion.

 We perceive the world around us by special "sensory neurons" that are endowed with the ability to sense light, sound, the presence of various types of chemicals, and a dozen or so types of touch sensation and pain.
 The sensory neurons send their signals like any other neuron in the form of action potentials and chemical and electrical synapses.
 The job of sensory neurons is to code the sensory information in a way that will be faithfully carried to the brain and interpreted correctly even under difficult situations such as a dark moonless night or a brilliant snowfield under a bright sun.
-The brain can also detect chemical signals from the body that relay hunger or satiety.
+The brain also detects chemical signals from the body that relay hunger or satiety.

-The activity of neural circuits in sensing the world around us and categorizing this information is the basis of thoughts and the operation of our mind.
-How the activity of different neurons is related in time and in strength, and exactly how this activity is weighed by myriad circuits determines what thoughts we have.
+The activity of neural circuits in sensing the world around us and categorizing this information is the basis of thoughts and the function of our mind.
+How the activity of different neurons is related in time and in strength, and exactly how this activity is apportioned into myriad circuits determines what thoughts we have.
 The process of competition between thoughts, largely responsible for human success, is the source of many problems.
 It is responsible for the dichotomy between "good" and "bad" ideas.
 The good idea is one that is implemented, has some positive consequence, and is repeated.
 A bad idea is one that is considered but not put into action.
 Although such a definition may seem oversimplified, it is to a great extent the basis for our agonizing over difficult decisions.
-Depending on the complexity of the situation we are faced with, we may need many repetitions before learning which path is "good".
-The competition in ideas between our internalized parental directives and other needs and desires causes a dichotomy in our minds that has been called the "conscience".
+Depending on the complexity of the situation we are faced with, we may need many repetitions before learning which path is "good."
+The competition in ideas between our internalized parental directives and other needs and desires causes a dichotomy in our minds that has been called the "conscience."
 This process of competition is carried out at the level of single neurons.

 Perception and memory

 The knowledge of the mind and brain affects each one of us, for it defines our inner core.
 We now know that the world, as we perceive, understand, and remember it is entirely a construct of our physical senses and brain.
 The brain is also entirely responsible for our inner emotions and anxieties.
 When we recall a memory of a past event, the brain activity that relates the memory is similar to the activity that our brain reviews continuously from the physical senses.
-Sensory memories are thought to be stored in the region of the brain that originally had the sensation.
+Sensory memories stored in the region of the brain that originally had the sensation.
 Yet the memory is not exactly the same as a perception, and normally we can tell the difference.

 Since both perceptions and signals from memory are relayed in the brain with the same type of "action potential," they are similar and to some extent indistinguishable.
 Therefore, the strength of a perception has much to do with its immediacy.
 If other people agree with us on the details, we can agree that our perception represents reality.
 Our ability to corroborate others in this way depends on our memory, experience, and sometimes on our imagination and ability to empathize.
 The external reality of the world has no other basis in the activity of the brain, as the brain that generates the mind is completely dependent on perception to sense the world around it.

 Perception, however, is dependent on past experience.
 Over the past several decades, neuroscience has found that sensory perception (i.e. vision, touch, hearing, etc) is subject to change depending on the sense's experience.
 Therefore our sense of "the world" around us is dependent not only on what small part of it we can directly sense, but also on how we have sensed it before.
-Exactly how we are influenced by previous sensory experiences, of course, is dependent on the details of the brain's mechanism of memory.
+Exactly how we are influenced by previous sensory experiences, of course, is dependent on the details of the brain's mechanisms of memory.

 Brain and prejudice